cvqluu/dropclass_speaker/README.md

 4. Train for a number of iterations on the reduced classification problem.
 5. Go back to step 2 and repeat.

-This method can be interpreted as a kind of corrective oversampling of the classes which the model believes are more likely to be present in the test set.
+**Motivation:** Class distribution from train to test is mismatched (See Figure 2 in the paper).
+This suggests the model is trained on a distribution of speakers which is not seen at test time.
+Solution: fine tune a model by correctively oversampling the apparently underrepresented classes.
+The alternative interpretation is that the low probability predicted classes are not important to distinguish between for a chosen test set - thus fine tune on a classification problem which you hypothesize is more important in the test set.

 ## Requirements